knbe/grading/README.md

 A terminal grading workflow.
-I made this to help speed up grading lab reports.
+I wrote this to make grading lab reports less painful.
+This eliminates the need to be constantly opening and closing files, or navigating (more like orienteering) the submission directory's idiotic layout.
-Somewhat dependent on using the i3 window manager.
+Linux and i3wm centric.

 <p float="left">
 <br>